The American League West isn't exactly a hot bed for catchers.

 Here's a look at the catching rankings for the West.

 1. Texas At one point in the offseason, the Rangers were planning to go with Geovany Soto as their primary catcher this season despite a 2012 year that saw him hit just .198 between the Rangers and Chicago Cubs.
 But Texas, which had Mike Napoli as its No. 1 last year, upgraded the spot by signing free agent A.J.
 Pierzynski.
 Pierzynski is as durable as they come behind the plate, having caught at least 112 games every year for the last decade.
-Pierzynski, 36, is coming ...
+Pierzynski, 36, is coming off one of his best ...